sphereisaiahmin-dev/monkey-tracker/README.md

 # Drone Tracker Web Application

 This project exposes the **Drone Tracker** interface as a full web application built with Express.js and a modular data layer.
-The UI is re-engineered from the original `Drone_Tracker_v0.8.5.html` file and now persists show data using a local SQL.js (WebAssembly) database while optionally forwarding each entry to a configurable webhook.
+The UI is re-engineered from the original `Drone_Tracker_v0.8.5.html` file and now persists show data in PostgreSQL while optionally forwarding each entry to a configurable webhook.

 ## Features

 - Full-featured front-end built with HTML and CSS that retains the original look-and-feel and now surfaces a LAN connection dashboard for quick status checks.
 - Express.js backend API that manages shows, entries, and configuration.
-- Modular storage provider with SQL.js (default) and PostgreSQL backends.
-The SQL.js driver keeps zero-dependency persistence while PostgreSQL enables multi-user deployments.
+- PostgreSQL storage provider with automatic schema provisioning, archive retention, and JSON-backed snapshots for show history.
 - Configurable application settings from the in-app settings panel (unit label, webhook delivery settings, and roster management).
 - Optional per-entry webhook export that mirrors the CSV column structure so downstream tables align perfectly with local exports.
 - Archive workspace that retains shows for two months and supports CSV/JSON exports.